 MEDIATION OPTIONS IN KNOXVILLE

 Mediation is a non-adversarial process for resolving disputes and can be an alternative to trial.
-Mediation is particularly useful if the parties to the dispute want to continue a relationship, whether business or personal, in the future.
+Mediation is particularly useful if the parties to the dispute want to continue a relationship, whether business or personal, and, especially, if they have children to co-parent.
 In mediation, a neutral person (the mediator) talks with both parties, but the primary responsibility for resolution of a dispute rests with the parties.
 Mediation has been defined as a private and consensual process in which an impartial or neutral person (the mediator), works with disputing parties to help them explore settlement, reconciliation of disputed matters, and understanding between the disputing parties.
 A mediator assists the parties in identifying issues, reducing obstacles to communication and maximizing the exploration of alternatives.
 With identification of common interests or concerns, the parties can begin to find areas in which they can find a common solution.
 Agreement on small issues often leads to agreement on larger issues.
 Sometimes parties will attend mediation to resolve some of their issues, then litigate the remaining issues.
 The key to the mediation process is that the parties are communicating and making their own decisions -- there is no judge or other third party to make the decisions.
 The mediators are present to help the parties communicate their ideas, offer possible resolution options, and help the parties reach an agreement that allows them to move forward.

 Almost any sort of dispute or lawsuit can be mediated and a court can order the parties to use mediation.
 Commonly mediated disputes include divorce issues such as alimony, child custody, visitation, support and property division; landlord/tenant issues; neighborhood disputes; personal injury cases; business disputes; and contract disputes.
 In recent years, major corporations have begun to use mediation as an alternative dispute resolution process.
 Further, Tennessee law requires divorce and custody matters to be mediated least one time prior to going to trial.